-|Who owns files and folders?||The Team||Individual who created file or folder|
+|Who owns files and folders?||The team/group.||Individual who created the file or folder.|

 Can I restore files?

-Yes, if you created the file
+Yes, if you created the file.

-|Can I move files?||
+|Can I move files/folders?||

-|Sharing?||All team members see the same set of files.
-It is possible to share at the file level with someone not in your Team Drive.
-You cannot share at the folder level in Team Drive||Different people might see different files in a folder, depending on their access to individual files.
+|Sharing?||All team members (at the shared drive level) see the same set of files/folders.
+It is possible to share at the file and folder levels with someone not in your shared drive for more granular permissions.||Different people might see different files in a folder, depending on their access to individual files.
 It is also possible to share at the folder level inside My Drive.|

-|How long do deleted files stay in trash?||Each Team Drive has its own trash.
-Only members with Full access can delete files.
-After 30 days, all files/folders in trash are deleted permanently.
-Members with Edit access and Full access can restore content from Trash.||Files in the My Drive trash folder are not automatically deleted.|
+|How long do deleted files stay in trash?||Each shared drive has its own trash.
+Only members with the role of Manager or Content Manager can delete files.
+After 30 days, all files/folders in the trash are deleted permanently.
+Members with the role of Manager, Content Manager, or Contributor can restore shared drive content from the trash.||Files in the My Drive trash folder are permanently deleted after 30 days.|

-Example: If email@example.com is not a member of the Team Drive but he is an editor on a file migrated to Team Drive, firstname.lastname@example.org will maintain his access to the file after it’s migration to Team Drive.
-Inherited permissions on a My Drive folder are not transferred to Team Drive.||Permissions at the folder level are passed down to files created in the folder.|
+Example: If email@example.com is not a member of the shared drive, but he is an Editor on a file migrated to the shared drive, firstname.lastname@example.org will maintain his access to the file after it migrates to shared drives.
+Inherited permissions on a My Drive folder are not transferred to the shared drive folder.

-||Navigate to any My Drive file from within a Calendar invite.|
+|Attaching a Google File to a Google Calendar invite||Navigate to any shared drive file from within a Calendar invite.||Navigate to any My Drive file from within a Calendar invite.|

 My Drive is supported on mobile devices.